neerajsuresh/Excel-Project/README.md

 Data Processing :
 After cleaning the data, the next step was to process the data and prepare it for analysis.
-This involved combining data from multiple sheets, calculating key metrics such as revenue and profit, and creating pivot tables and charts to visualize the data.
+This involved combining data from multiple sheets, calculating key metrics such as sales and orders, and creating pivot tables and charts to visualize the data.

 Data Analysis :
 The final step in this project was to analyze the data and draw insights from it.